rachelbasse/web-take-home-project/README.md

 `npm start`

 You should be able to see the boring grey template app on port 8000!
 Woooo.

+Please remember to commit often so we can see how you're tracking...

 - - - -
 ![alt text](http://res.cloudinary.com/small-change/image/upload/v1512441119/Template_qyjvzq.png)